luozhy88/SqueezeMeta/README.md

 ## Note
-SqueezeMeta.pl --restart -p projectname -step 6 --force-overwrite would restart the pipeline from the taxonomic assignment of genes.
+SqueezeMeta.pl --restart -p projectname -step 6 --force_overwrite would restart the pipeline from the taxonomic assignment of genes.
 The different steps of the pipeline are listed in section 1.
  configure_nodb.pl /path/to/db